sabeechen/hassio-google-drive-backup/README.md

 Redundancy is the foundation of reliability.
 With local snapshots, Google Drive's backups, and two flavors of notification I think you're covered.

 ### How do I restore a snapshot?

-If you can still get to the addon's web-UI then can select "Actions" -> "Upload" from any snapshot to have it copied back into Home Assistant.
-If not, you'll need to start up a fresh installation of Home Assistant and do the following:
+The snapshots this addon creates are exactly the same snapshots that Home Assistant makes by itself, and can be restored using any of the methods documented elsewhere.
+Here are few pointers to get you started.

-- On your fresh install of Home Assistant:
+- If you can still get to the addon's web-UI then can select "Actions" -> "Upload" from any snapshot to have it copied back into Home Assistant.
-  - [Install the add-on.](#installation) Once linked with Google Drive, you should see the snapshots you created previously show up.
-You should see a warning pop up about finding an "Existing snapshot folder" which is expected, you can just ignore it for now.
+- If not (eg, maybe your harddrive died and you're starting over):
-  - Click "Actions" -> "Upload" on the snapshot you want to use which will upload the snapshot to Home Assistant directly from Google Drive.
-Wait for the upload to finish.
+  - Download one of the snapshots you've previously created from [Google Drive](https://drive.google.com).
-  - Click "Actions" -> "Restore" to be taken to the Home Assistant restore page, or just navigate there through the Home Assistant interface ("Supervisor" -> "Snapshots").
+  - On whatever hardware you're using to run Home Assistant now, follow the [normal instructions](https://www.home-assistant.io/getting-started/) to install Home Assistant.
-  - You'll see the snapshot you uploaded.
-Click on it and select "Wipe & Restore".
-Wait a while for it to complete (maybe a long while).
-Congrats! you're back up and running.
+  - Once its running (but before you create a user), click the link on the Home Assistant setup page that says "Alternatively you can restore from a previous snapshot" and upload the snapshot you downloaded from Google Drive.

-Note: You can also just copy a snapshots manually from Google Drive to your /backup folder using something like the Sambda addon.
-I've found the steps above to be a little easier, since it works for any operating system, network setup, etc.
+- If you've got snapshot that you'd like to restore to an already set up Home Assistant instance that doesn't already have this addon installed, you'll need to use soemthing like the [Samba Addon](https://www.home-assistant.io/hassio/haos_common_tasks/#installing-and-using-the-samba-add-on) to copy a snapshot downloaded from Google Drive into the /backup folder.

 ### I never look at HA notifications.
 Can I show information about backups in my Home Assistant Interface?